Foveran Castle: History

 The Turings were the owners of the site.
 The castle collapsed around 1720.
 The site was acquired by Forbes of Tolquhoun around 1750.

 Structure

 There is no longer any trace of the castle.
-It appears that the arch over a spring, which was thought to have been at the base of the northern exterior wall, remained up to the 1866.
+It appears that the arch over a spring, which was thought to have been at the base of the northern exterior wall, remained up until 1866.

 Tradition

 Thomas the Rhymer is said to have prophesied: